HTML has links - PDF has Authentication

 PDFWAC 220-460-140

-Commercial whale watching compliance and reporting.
+Commercial whale watching and paddle tour compliance and reporting.

 (1) An automatic identification system (AIS) must be fitted aboard all motorized commercial whale watching vessels.
 The AIS must be capable of providing information about the vessel (including the vessel's identity, type, position, course, speed, and navigational status) to state and federal authorities automatically.
 Operators must maintain the AIS in operation at all times that the vessel is conveying passengers for a fee.